samathaluca/fallen/README.md

     4. Read on Story details page.
 One story/document/objectID per page. (https://fallen-but-not-broken.herokuapp.com/story_detail/5defc98797a1fd74efe492f4)
     5. Update and Read on Edit Story page (https://fallen-but-not-broken.herokuapp.com/edit_changes/5defc98797a1fd74efe492f4)
     6. Read and Delete from Edit and Delete page (https://fallen-but-not-broken.herokuapp.com/delete_edit_buttons)
 3. my_problem.
-Documents are created from form on the Tell you story page. (https://fallen-but-not-broken.herokuapp.com/my_problem)
+Documents are created from form on the Early days/Tell you story page. (https://fallen-but-not-broken.herokuapp.com/my_problem)
 4. past_problem.
 Documents are created from form on the Soul searching page. (https://fallen-but-not-broken.herokuapp.com/past_problem)

 3 and 4 have same functionality but create and collect different types of data so are important for the project purpose.